Showing posts with label PD - platformers. Show all posts

 The CryptO'pinion?

-This is an oddball game with more than a hint of certain other action platformers we've all played before.
-But I really enjoyed the style of gameplay, it's fantastic fun with loads of interesting ideas.
+This is an oddball game with more than a hint of certain other action platformers we love.
+I really enjoyed the gameplay style, it's fantastic fun with loads of interesting ideas.
 In fact, it's downright silly at times but you won't mind one bit.
-Ignore the bland visuals and fuzzy audio because the gameplay is top-notch and that's what matters.
+Ignore the weak visuals and fuzzy audio because the gameplay is top-notch and that's what matters.

 Going Down With The Captain is a challenging and addictive platformer.
 One of the best PD games I've played.